Introducing gbch, a tool for generating changelogs from the Backlog Git repository.

 Markdown text output when added to Backlog Git

 My motivation for developing gbch

-Personally, I use ghch to generate changelogs for the libraries and command-line tools in my Github repository, plus it’s an indispensable tool for release work.
-In the same vein, I thought that a similar tool could be used to automatically generate changelogs for Backlog’s Git repository, so I decided to try to fork ghch and modify it to fit these specific needs.
+Personally, I use ghch to generate git changelogs for the libraries and command-line tools in my Github repository, plus it’s an indispensable tool for release work.
+In the same vein, I thought that a similar tool could be used to automatically generate Backlog’s Git changelogs, so I decided to try to fork ghch and modify it to fit these specific needs.